-If GIA is switched off, the response of the GrIS changes drastically, as shown in Fig. 3 and 4.
-When we turn off GIA for a simulation in the "low melt" group (+2.5 K run), SMB-elevation feedback due to surface lowering causes the GrIS to deglaciate in 20 kyr (Fig. 3).
-This is equivalent, both in terms of final GrIS mass and timing response, to a simulation in the "complete melt" group, with an initial SMB forcing above the threshold for GrIS complete melt (+3.6 K run, see Fig. 2).
-For other simulations in the "medium melt" or "complete melt" group, removing the GIA effect results in rapid GrIS deglaciation

-- 240 other simulations in the "medium melt" or "complete melt" group, removing the GIA effect results in rapid GrIS deglaciation in around 10 kyr or less (Fig.3).
-We find that, when GIA is not accounted for, complete GrIS melt is achieved for an initial SMB forcing of 488±91 Gt/yr, which is twice as high as when GIA is included and corresponds to a global mean warming above preindustrial of 1.6 K. Without GIA, the GrIS threshold behaviour is also exacerbated, with the final GrIS state switching directly from "low melt" to "complete melt" (Fig. 4).
-The primary role played by GIA in determining the SMB threshold and response - of the GrIS to sustained warming also emerges in sensitivity tests repeating the first simulation after the SMB threshold is passed (+3.4 K run) under lower and higher-end values for model parameters in the GIA parametrisation (characteristic mantle relaxation time and lithosphere flexural rigidity, see Subsection 2.3 and Table A1).
-While in these sensitivity experiments the GrIS loses more than 80% of its initial mass for all the parameter values explored, timescales to reach minimum ice sheet volume, as well as the timing and strength of GIA-induced oscillation vary considerably (Fig. 5).
-In particular, for a low mantle
+If GIA is switched off, the response of the GrIS changes drastically, as shown in Figs. 3 and 4.
+When we turn off GIA for a simulation in the low-melt group (+2.5 K run), SMB-elevation feedback due to surface lowering causes the GrIS to deglaciate in 20 kyr (Fig. 3).
+This is equivalent, both in terms of final GrIS mass and timing response, to a simulation in the complete-melt group, with initial SMB forcing above the threshold for GrIS complete melt (+3.6 K run; see Fig. 2).
+For other simulations in the medium-melt or complete-melt group, removing the GIA effect results in rapid GrIS deglaciation in around 10 kyr or less (Fig. 3).
+We find that, when GIA is not accounted for, complete GrIS melt is achieved for initial SMB forcing of $488 \pm 91 \,\mathrm{Gt} \,\mathrm{yr}^{-1}$, which is twice as high as when GIA is included and corresponds to a global mean warming above pre-industrial levels of 1.6 K. Without GIA, the GrIS threshold behaviour is also exacerbated, with the final GrIS state switching directly from low melt to complete melt (Fig. 4).
+The primary role played by GIA in determining the SMB threshold and response of the GrIS to sustained warming also emerges in sensitivity tests repeating the first simulation after the SMB threshold is passed (+3.4 K run) under lower- and higher-end values for model parameters in the GIA parameterisation (characteristic mantle relaxation time and lithosphere flexural rigidity; see Sect.
+2.3 and Table A1).
+While in these sensitivity experiments the GrIS loses more than 80 % of its initial mass for all the parameter values explored, timescales to reach minimum ice sheet volume, as well as the timing and strength of GIA-induced oscillation, vary considerably (Fig. 5).
+In particular, for a low mantle relaxation time, GrIS deglaciation is slower and more gradual.
+For a high value of the characteristic mantle relaxation time, the GrIS deglaciates faster (around 15 kyr) and the ice volume remains low until 50 kyr.
+However, after that time the GrIS regrows up to 40 % of its initial volume.
+A similar late regrowth is also observed for a low value of the lithosphere flexural rigidity, although in this case minimum GrIS volume is reached much later between 60 and 70 kyr.